2001 United Kingdom general election: Results

-The election result was effectively a repeat of 1997, as the Labour Party retained an overwhelming majority, with the BBC announcing the victory at 02:58 on the early morning of 8 June.
+The election result was effectively a repeat of 1997, as the Labour Party retained an overwhelming majority, with the BBC announcing the victory at 2:58 am, Friday 8 June.
 Having presided over relatively serene political, economic and social conditions, the feeling of prosperity in the United Kingdom had been maintained into the new millennium, and Labour would have a free hand to assert its ideals in the subsequent parliament.
-Despite the victory, voter apathy was a major issue, as turnout fell below 60%, 12 percentage points down on 1997.
-All three of the main parties saw their total votes fall, with Labour's total vote dropping by 2.8 million on 1997, the Conservatives 1.3 million, and the Liberal Democrats 428,000.
-Some suggested this dramatic fall was a sign of the general acceptance of the status quo and the likelihood of Labour's majority remaining unassailable.
+Despite the victory, voter apathy was a major issue: turnout fell below 60%, 12 percentage points down on 1997.
+All three of the main parties saw their total votes fall, with Labour's total vote dropping by 2.8 million on 1997, the Conservatives' by 1.3 million, and the Liberal Democrats' by 428,000.
+This dramatic fall was widely attributed to the general acceptance of the status quo and the likelihood of Labour's majority remaining unassailable.

 For the Conservatives, the huge loss they had sustained in 1997 was repeated.
-Despite gaining nine seats, they lost seven to the Liberal Democrats, and one even to Labour (South Dorset).
-William Hague was quick to announce his resignation, doing so at 07:44 outside the Conservative Party headquarters.
-Some believed that Hague had been unlucky; although most considered him to be a talented orator and an intelligent statesman, he had come up against the charismatic Tony Blair in the peak of his political career, and it was no surprise that little progress was made in reducing Labour's majority after a relatively smooth parliament.
+Despite gaining nine seats, they lost seven to the Liberal Democrats, and even one to Labour (South Dorset).
+William Hague was quick to announce his resignation, doing so at 7:44 am outside the Conservative Party headquarters.
+Some believed that Hague had been unlucky – although considered by most to be a talented orator and an intelligent statesman, he had come up against the charismatic Tony Blair in the peak of his political career, and it was inevitable that little progress would be made in reducing Labour's majority after a relatively smooth parliament.